kriwil/labster-wiki-dump/markdown/0039_Chromosome_Abnormalities.md

 Chromosome abnormalities can be inherited from a parent (such as a translocation) or be "de novo" (new to the individual).\
 ![Structural chromosome
-abnormalities](Chromosome mutation.jpg "fig:Structural chromosome abnormalities")
+abnormalities](/wiki/Chromosome mutation.jpg "fig:Structural chromosome abnormalities")

 Chromosome abnormalities often associate with a syndrome.
 A syndrome involves more organs or features – a complex of symptoms.
 A syndrome can